seemslegit42/aevonos/src/docs/CORE-MANIFESTO.md

 ---

-🪨 ΛΞVON OS: The Core Manifesto
+🪨 ΛΞVON OS: The Core Doctrine

 The Agentic OS for the Age of Autonomous Workflows